berenslab/hh_sbi/README.md

 Run `./figures/figure_x.ipynb` to produce Figure **x** in the manuscript.
 <br>
 <br>
-**ToDo** Include code that utilizes [fslm](https://github.com/berenslab/fslm) to extract most constraining summary statistics and produces Figure 2.
-Check conflicting package versions?
+We have used [fslm](https://github.com/berenslab/fslm) to extract most constraining summary statistics and produces Figure 2.
+This will also be included in this repository (soon).

 ## Usage